Consumer edition active

 • Infected people and their sex partners are treated with antibiotics.

-• Using condoms during genital sex can help prevent passing trichomoniasis and other sexually transmitted infections (STIs) from one person to another.
+• Using condoms during sex can help prevent passing trichomoniasis and other sexually transmitted infections from one person to another.

 (See also Overview of Sexually Transmitted Infections.)

-Trichomonas vaginalis commonly causes an STI of the vagina in women and an STI of the urinary tract in men and women.
+Trichomonas vaginalis commonly causes a sexually transmitted infection (STI) of the vagina in women and an STI of the urinary tract in men and women.
 Women are much more likely to develop symptoms.
-About 20% of women develop trichomoniasis of the vagina (trichomonas vaginitis) during their reproductive years.
+About 5% of women and less than 1% of men worldwide have trichomoniasis.

 People with trichomoniasis may also have gonorrhea or other STIs.